-The Family Educational Rights and Privacy Act (FERPA) and the Illinois Students Records Act afford parents/guardians and students over 18 years of age ("eligible students") certain rights with respect to the student's school records.
+The Family Educational Rights and Privacy Act (FERPA) and the Illinois Student Records Act afford parents/guardians and students over 18 years of age ("eligible students") certain rights with respect to the student's school records.
 They are:

-- 1. The right to inspect and copy the student's education records within 10 business days of the day the school receives a request for access.
+- 1. The right to inspect and copy the student's education records within 15 school days of the day the District receives a request for access.
 There may be a small charge for copies, not to exceed \$.35 per page.
 This fee will be waived for those unable to afford such cost. - 2.
-The right to request the amendment of the student's education records that the parent/guardian or eligible student believes is inaccurate, irrelevant, or improper. - 3.
-The right to permit disclosure of personally identifiable information contained in the student's education records, except to the extent that the FERPA or Illinois School Record Act authorizes disclosure without consent.
-Disclosure is permitted without consent in the case of directory information and to school officials with legitimate educational or administrative interests.
-Disclosure is also permitted without consent to: any person for research, statistical reporting or planning, provided that no student or parent/guardian can be identified; any person named in a court order; appropriate persons if the knowledge of such information is necessary to protect the health or safety of the student or other persons; juvenile authorities when necessary for the discharge of their official duties who request information before adjudication of the student; and in other cases permitted by law. - The right to a copy of any school student record proposed to be destroyed or deleted. - 5.
+The right to request the amendment of the student's education records that the parent/guardian or eligible student believes are inaccurate, irrelevant, or improper. - 3.
+The right to permit disclosure of personally identifiable information contained in the student's education records, except to the extent that the FERPA or Illinois School Student Records Act authorizes disclosure without consent. - 4.
+The right to a copy of any school student record proposed to be destroyed or deleted. - 5.
 The right to prohibit the release of directory information.